CORONAVIRUS (COVID-19)-Plans for the next academic year.

 The MSc qualification is awarded by the University of East Anglia after you have successfully completed a dissertation.

 Three years part-time.

-1 October 2020 – if you wish to start your studies before this date you can apply for modules on the programme on a stand- alone basis.
+Postponed due to COVID-19.You can apply for modules on the programme on a stand-alone basis.
 If successful these will be added to your programme when you enrol.

 Costs vary depending on which optional modules you decide to take.
-The flexible nature of the course means it cannot be paid for as a whole pathway, so please purchase the individual modules you would like to study during 2020-21.
-Module fees may increase in following academic years.
+The flexible nature of the course means it cannot be paid for as a whole pathway, so please purchase the individual modules you would like to study during an academic year.
+Module fees may increase in the following academic years.